SIO-ODF/ctdcal/README.md

 # ctdcal project

 The ctdcal project is a library primarily designed to process data from CTD casts and calibrate them against Niskin bottle samples.

-In the future, parts of the ctdcal library will be split off into additional packages, such as an "ocean sensors" package with Python implementations of conversion routines for in-situ sensors used for ocean measurement.
+This project is currently a work in progress and not yet in public production.

+A final public release is planned for 2025.

+To contribute or try using ctdcal for yourself, feel free to install it and reach a member of the [SIO-ODF group](https://github.com/orgs/SIO-ODF/people)!

 ---